meap158/bing_image_creator_dalle3_batch/README.md

 ![image](https://github.com/meap158/bing_image_creator_dalle3_batch/assets/14327094/9d5e5e6b-5cdf-4f9a-8f6a-65ae5e0e28e5)

 #### *Option 2.
-For multi-cookie use:*
+For multi-cookie use (i.e., multiple accounts):*

 1. Create a Secret named `bing_cookies_yaml` in the Secrets tab (the one with the key icon):

 ![Screenshot 2024-02-18 163003](https://github.com/meap158/bing_image_creator_dalle3_batch/assets/14327094/d0eeac10-d2ff-4e3b-a8ae-7ac23397facf)

 2. Input your `_U` cookie value(s) into the Value column following this syntax (the names on the left side don't matter much as they're just for readability.
-You could put the names of your accounts there):
+You could just put the names of your accounts there):
     ```
     account1: {_U cookie value}